Agoric/documentation/main/dapps/README.md

 cd ui && yarn start
 ```

-You can then navigate to http://localhost:3000 to view your Dapp.
+You can then navigate to http://localhost:3000 to view your dapp.

 ## Modifying this Dapp